Late Cost Transfer Policy Exception Request Form

 - To reflect a change in the decision originally made as to how the goods or services would be used (e.g., a case of beakers originally ordered for and charged to a teaching program but subsequently used by a research project).

 - To redistribute certain high quantity but small value charges (e.g., paper costs, telephone charges, mailing charges) when allowed by the sponsor which are billed to departmental funds.

-- To redistribute payroll costs based on after-the-fact verification of effort.
+- To redistribute payroll costs based on after-the-fact verification.

 A cost transfer must pass the following tests when the transfer is to a federal award: